-Specific: I would like to leave at the end of my shift and avoid late sittings.
+S: I would like to leave at the end of my shift and avoid late sittings.

-Measurable: I can measure my progress by comparing how many late sittings I am doing and how late I am leaving work.
+M: I can measure my progress by comparing how many late sittings I am doing and how late I am leaving work.

-Attainable: This goal is attainable because I plan to take on a course for time management to manage my time better and help me achieve my goal.
+A: This goal is attainable because I plan to take on a course for time management to manage my time better and help me achieve my goal.

-Relevant: This goal is relevant for me because I want to enjoy my life outside of work.
+R: This goal is relevant for me because I want to enjoy my life outside of work.

-Time-Bound: I have set a deadline for this goal.
+T: I have set a deadline for this goal.
 As the course progresses, I can gradually start to leave earlier to get into the habit.

 4. Improve Productivity

 “To improve my productivity by dedicating 20% of my work hours to tasks marked as important.
 I will turn off all distractions during these hours and focus only on the important tasks.
 I will implement this practice starting today and make it into a habit by the end of next week.”